sending objects/files over websockets

 Other

-Its hard to say how useful this is, I think theres potential for it to be used in ML/DL research/experimentation but it largely depends on a users workflow.
-There are other projects such as DVC CML and maybe other alternatives but rely on using a git commit and pushing to a repo to run the experiments.
-Theres probably other ways to do this such as creating an executable with pyinstaller/cx_freeze (slow) or making the core functionality serializable (not ideal) but I have yet to find a best way to do this.
+It’s hard to say how useful this is although some ML/AI researcher may find it helpful to dispatch research and experimentation if they have a workflow that allows it.
+Although I know of other tooling that is directionally similar, such as DVC CML, often they rely on creating a git commit and pushing to a remote that can then run the experiments.
+Some other possible ways to achieve this could be by using an executable with pyinstaller/cx_freeze (slow) or making the core functionality serializable (not ideal) but I have yet to find a best way to do this.